cedar-policy/rfcs/text/0003-placeholders-in-conditions.md

 3. Validation is more expensive at linkage time.
 If we provided types for placeholders, we could mostly validate the template when it is added to the store, and then just check at link time that the linkages to variables have the correct types.

+To avoid link-time validation being a breaking change, we can still do creation-time validation when the only variables are `?principal` and `?resource`.

 # Drawbacks

 This adds new syntax to the Cedar language.

-It relegates validation to link time, which has the drawbacks mentioned in the previous section.
+It relegates (most) validation to link time, which has the drawbacks mentioned in the previous section.

 # Alternatives